Terter operation: Battle

 The offensive began on the night of April 10.
-The strikes were delivered in three diverging operational directions from the Mardakert region in the direction of the city of Terter, as well as to the west and south.
+The strikes were delivered in three diverging operational directions from the Aghdara region in the direction of the city of Tartar, as well as to the west and south.
 Up to 2,000 servicemen and a large number of armored vehicles (including 17 tanks) and armored personnel carriers from the 83rd motorized rifle brigade and the Stepanakert mobile regiment were brought into battle.

-According to the Azerbaijani side, on April 16, units of the Armenian army attempted to attack the villages of Talysh and Gulludzha in the Aghdam region.
-On April 17, from the early morning, after intensive artillery preparation, the Armenian armed formations again launched attacks on the village of Tapkarakoyunlu in the Goranboy region, and the next day they repeated an attempt at a tank breakthrough on the city of Terter, simultaneously attacking villages in the vicinity of the city with infantry.
+According to the Azerbaijani side, on April 16, units of the Armenian army attempted to attack the villages of Talysh and Gulludzha in the Tartar and Aghdam.
+On April 17, from the early morning, after intensive artillery preparation, the Armenian armed formations again launched attacks on the village of Tapkarakoyunlu in the Goranboy region, and the next day they repeated an attempt at a tank breakthrough on the city of Tartar, simultaneously attacking villages in the vicinity of the city with infantry.

-On April 20, 1994, after 10 days of fierce fighting and repeated attempts to break through the front line, by introducing units of the 5th Motorized Rifle Brigade and the Tigran Mets battalion into battle, the Armenian troops managed to force the Azerbaijani units to retreat.Several settlements of the Aghdam and Terter regions came under the control of the Armenians, they also managed to advance in the direction of Goranboy-Shaumyanovsk.As trophies, 28 armored vehicles were captured - 8 tanks, 5 infantry fighting vehicles, 15 armored personnel carriers.
+On April 20, 1994, after 10 days of fierce fighting and repeated attempts to break through the front line, by introducing units of the 5th Motorized Rifle Brigade and the Tigran Mets battalion into battle, the Armenian troops managed to force the Azerbaijani units to retreat.Several settlements of the Aghdam and Tartar regions came under the control of the Armenians, they also managed to advance in the direction of Goranboy-Aghcakend.As trophies, 28 armored vehicles were captured - 8 tanks, 5 infantry fighting vehicles, 15 armored personnel carriers.

 Despite the factor of surprise and the constant transfer of reinforcements, the Armenian troops failed to achieve their goals.
-Relying on the fortified region of Terter, the Azerbaijanis were able to organize a defense, inflicting counterattacks and using massive firepower by artillery, attack aircraft and combat helicopters on the advancing Armenian group.
+Relying on the fortified region of Tartar, the Azerbaijanis were able to organize a defense, inflicting counterattacks and using massive firepower by artillery, attack aircraft and combat helicopters on the advancing Armenian group.